Godot-Languages-Support/godot-lang-support/README.md

    Maintained by the SimulaVR folks.
 Feature complete and undocumented.

 1. ### [Haxe/C#](https://lib.haxe.org/p/godot) 👥 🔌 🏄
-   Haxe/C# externs, expose almost all of the C# API.
+   Provides Haxe/C# bindings to the mono module, exposing almost all of the C# API.
+It has a small [editor plugin](https://github.com/HaxeGodot/editor-plugin) to help attach a Haxe script to nodes.

 ## 🥉 Has Potential
    In active development, comparable to being in beta stage.